fleetdm/fleet/handbook/security.md

 **User experience impacts**

 * Updates are required, which can be disruptive.
-For this reason, we allow the user to **postpone the installation 5 times**.
+For this reason, we allow the user to **postpone the installation five times**.
 * Critical security updates are automatically downloaded, which could result in bandwidth use on slow or expensive links.
 For this reason, we limit automatic downloads to critical security updates only, while feature updates, which are typically larger, are downloaded at the time of installation selected by the user.
 * Enforced updates **do not** include significant macOS releases (e.g., 11➡️12).
 Those updates are tracked and enforced separately, as the impact can be more significant.
-We require installing the latest macOS version within 3 months of release or when known vulnerabilities remain unpatched on the older version.
+We require installing the latest macOS version within three months of release or when known vulnerabilities remain unpatched on the older version.

 #### Time and date